IBM/cp4ba-rapid-deployment/cp4ba-21-0-2/05installCP4BA.md

    <your-hostname>
    ```

-7. Wait untill all Operators are installed, this might take a while (you need to see e.g. 7 pods in \<your-ibm-cp4ba-project\>, 12 pods in ibm-common-services project, all Running and Ready 1/1)
+6. Wait untill all Operators are installed, this might take a while (you need to see e.g. 7 pods in \<your-ibm-cp4ba-project\>, 12 pods in ibm-common-services project, all Running and Ready 1/1)

    **Note:** The number of pods can vary based on when you install and what version of the Operators is installed.

-8. In folder **deployment-db2-cp4ba** update the properties file for CP4BA **05-parametersForCp4ba.sh**, provide the following properties:
+7. In folder **deployment-db2-cp4ba** update the properties file for CP4BA **05-parametersForCp4ba.sh**, provide the following properties:

    - `cp4baProjectName`, e.g., `ibm-cp4ba` - make sure to use the same value as used before when running script cp4a-clusteradmin-setup.sh
-   - `cp4baOcpHostname` - see output of script cp4a-clusteradmin-setup.sh
+   - `cp4baOcpHostname` - see output of command `oc get route console -n openshift-console -o yaml|grep routerCanonicalHostname`
    - `cp4baTlsSecretName` - see also secret name in project ibm-cert-store on ROKS, if you are not deploying on ROKS leave empty
    - `cp4baAdminPassword`, e.g., `passw0rd` - use the password for user cp4badmin in the generated .ldif file when setting up LDAP
    - `cp4baUmsAdminPassword`, e.g., `passw0rd` - here you can specify any password